sillsdev/TheCombine/docs/user_guide/docs/admin.md

 ### Announcement Banner

 The announcement banner places a bright banner across the top of the page when users visit The Combine.
-These banners are intended for displaying important, short term messages to users related to the instance of The Combine.
+These banners are intended for displaying important, short-term messages to users related to the instance of The Combine.
 Uses could include scheduled upgrades, planned down time, or upcoming server changes.

 ![Announcement Banner](images/announcementBanner.png){ .center }